getmaxun/maxun_docs/docs/robot/crawl/configuration.md

 **Best Practice**: Enable both options for comprehensive discovery.
 The robot will combine URLs from both sources and remove duplicates.

 ### Robots.txt Compliance

-**Respect Robots**
-- When enabled, the crawler respects robots.txt directives
-- Recommended for ethical crawling of third-party websites
+When enabled, the crawler respects robots.txt directives.
+Recommended for ethical crawling of third-party websites.
+By default enabled.

 ## Example Configurations